carlson-technologies/coffeeclass.io/README.md

 Besides the above, this site uses additional yarn packages and some other smaller external software.

-### Deep(er-ish) Dive

-This repo is broken up into 4 main parts.

-- `src`: This is the Next.js website.
-- `content`: This is the content for the website stored in `mdx` files.
-- `public`: This is the static assets for the website.
-- `tests`: Jest unit tests for the website.

-Inside the `src` folder, we have the following:

-- `components`: Our UI components.
-- `configs`: Various configuration files for courses.
-- `hooks`: Custom TS hooks.
-- `layouts`: MDX page layouts.
-- `pages`: Where the pages (routes) and api routes are stored.
-- `scripts`: Stand alone scripts (DRY) and build scripts
-- `styles`: Theme styles and Chakra UI default theme config.

 ## Open Source

 This entire project is open source.
 We encourage contributions!
 Read on to see how you can contribute.

 ### Contributing Content

 If you want to contribute an article please follow the steps on https://benjamincarlson.notion.site/Contributing-to-Coffeeclass-io-27ab5e894368424a9c86a7f11555514b.
 Below is a quick guide to submit an article or start a new course.

 #### Article